Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 It's designated as a super-Earth because the planet is 40% larger than our home planet -- 11,000 miles in diameter, 6.6 times the mass of Earth and a much higher density.
 They estimate that the planet is five billion years old.
 And it may even have an atmosphere.

 Before the discovery of super-Earths, Earth was considered to be the largest rocky planet.
 The next largest planets in our solar system are gaseous, like Uranus and Neptune.
-Previous studies suggest that planets larger than 1.5 times the size of Earth are usually gaseous, said Jason Dittman, lead study author and postdoctoral fellow at the Harvard-Smithsonian Center for Astrophysics.
+Previous studies suggest that planets larger than 1.5 times the size of Earth are usually gaseous, said Jason Dittmann, lead study author and postdoctoral fellow at the Harvard-Smithsonian Center for Astrophysics.

 Super-Earths exist in between.
 Several have been found in the habitable zone of their stars through NASA's Kepler and K2 missions, although they are farther away and could later be proven to be gaseous.

-"It's very interesting to me that we have just discovered a super-Earth right up against that boundary," Dittman said.
+"It's very interesting to me that we have just discovered a super-Earth right up against that boundary," Dittmann said.
 "The fact that the planet is rocky and in its star's habitable zone also raises its intrigue, because we may now have a planet suitable for the search for life as well."

-Dittman calls LHS 1140b the most exciting exoplanet he's seen in the past decade.
+Dittmann calls LHS 1140b the most exciting exoplanet he's seen in the past decade.

 But for a planet that's orbiting a star about 800,000 years away from us in the constellation of Cetus, how do we know such details?
 It all started with the observation of a dip in the light of the star.